Georgia governor gives restaurants, gyms, barbers go-ahead to reopen

 Status of testing

-“For weeks, I have expressed my frustration with the status of testing and committed more resources to expansion,” the governor said.
-He recounted the testing efforts that have been made, including partnering with the University of System of Georgia to increase processing.
+“For weeks, I have expressed my frustration with the status of testing and committed more resources to expansion,” the governor said, then recounting the testing efforts that have been made, including partnering with the University of System of Georgia to increase processing.

 Kemp announced that Augusta University will be using 3D printers, which have already been used to make face shields for healthcare workers, to produce testing swabs in the Dental College of Georgia innovation lab.
 The governor said the lab will create “thousands of swabs per day.”

-Kemp says Augusta University (AU), Emory University, Georgia State University and the Georgia Public Health Lab will process the new tests in a new partnership.
+Who will process the new tests?
+Kemp says Augusta University (AU), Emory University, Georgia State University, and the Georgia Public Health Lab will, in a new partnership.

-Georgians who are showing signs of the coronavirus are encouraged to download a new app or call a clinician to get screened.
+And how do you get tested?
+Georgians who are showing signs of the coronavirus are encouraged to download the new AU Health ExpressCare app or call 706-721-1852 to get screened by a clinician any time of day.

 Kemp says an online patient portal is expected to roll out this week on the app.
 In roughly 72 hours, app users would be able to access test results.
 A medical provider would contact a patient directly if they are positive.

-In addition, the Georgia National Guard will send 10 new teams to administer 1,500 tests per day in “hotspots” and long-term care facilities.
+In addition, the Georgia National Guard will send ten new teams to administer 1,500 tests per day in “hotspots” and long-term care facilities.